sombersomni/encage/README.md

 ## Basic Usage

 ### Setting Up Object
 Below is a basic example of How to set up your Base Class.
-You can conly use objects to create you configuration for Class.
+You can only use objects to create you configuration for Class.
 DO NOT USE CONSTRUCTORS, CONSTRUCTOR INSTANCES OR CLASSES!
 ```js
 const Account = {
     name: "Account",